Sakura Pigma Micron Pens

 005 for extra fine lines

-Of course, I have to carry all three of them in my pocket to get the effects I want from several line widths.
+Of course, I have to carry all three pens in my pocket to get the effects I want from several line widths.

 But the FINE point by itself is sufficient if I only want to carry one pen, especially if watercolor might obscure extra fine hatch lines anyway.